permutationlock/libaven/README.md

    (`cc` or a separate `ld`), and (maybe) an archiver (`ar`);
  - it should include a portable API to interact with the filesystem (`mkdir`, `rm`, `rmdir`, `touch`) wihtout relying on external binaries[^2];
- - builds should be directed graphs of steps and dependencies between steps;
+ - builds should be acyclic directed graphs of steps;
  - the user must be able to specify exactly what executables and flags will be used for each build tool, e.g. how the variables `CC` and `CFLAGS` are used in Makefiles;